To understand what causes parental favoritism, let’s look at these two hypothetical scenarios:

-Jenny always felt that her parents favored her younger sister over her.
+Jenny always felt that her parents favoured her younger sister over her.
 She knew it wasn’t due to the age factor since she was only a few months older than her sister.
 Also, she was more hardworking, studious, calm-tempered and helping than her younger sister.

-By the same token, Arun’s parents seemed to prefer his older brother but, on the contrary, it was pretty clear to him why- his elder brother was much more successful than him.
+By the same token, Arun’s parents seemed to prefer his older brother but, on the contrary, it was pretty clear to him why.
+His elder brother was much more successful than him.

 Arun would be frequently at the receiving end of his parents’ bashing, pestering him to take his career and life seriously.
 They compared him to his elder brother, saying things like, “Why can’t you be like him?”
 “You’re such a disgrace to our family.”

-Origins of parental favoritism
+Causes of parental favoritism

 Although many would like to believe otherwise, parental favoritism exists.
 The main reason being that parenting, in and of itself, is a costly affair.

 Whenever we do something that incurs huge costs on us, we have to make sure that the benefits we gain outweigh them.
 Take the example of a firm.
 A firm will only decide to provide specialized costly training to its employees if it knows that it will bring more profits to the organization.